ABOUT THE CONFERENCE

-Dr. Deming spoke at the conference on a numerous occasions.
+Dr. Deming spoke at the conference on numerous occasions.
 In 1980, the conference established the Deming Medal, which was awarded at the conference to outstanding statisticians and quality control practitioners for the next 17 years.
 The awarding of the medal was then transferred to the ASQ.
 Dr Deming gave the conference’s keynote address in 13 of these years.
 He died immediately after the conference in 1993.
 The conference was named in his honor the following year.

 Prof. Stuart Hunter was invited as a keynote speaker at the 68th (2012) Deming Conference.
 He gave an excellent talk about the history of the Deming Conference.
 His presentation slides are available here.
 Walter Young wrote an excellent article about the conference history, Some Non-statistical Reminiscences of My 50 Years of Chairing the Deming Conference.

 For a list of speakers and committee members at the past Deming Conferences, click here

 The purpose of the 3-day Deming Conference on Applied Statistics is to provide a learning experience on recent developments in statistical methodologies in biopharmaceutical applications.
-The conference is composed of twelve three-hour tutorials on current topics in applied biopharmaceutical statistic and FDA regulations, and a one-hour distinguished keynote speaker on each of the 3 days of the conference.
+The conference is composed of twelve three-hour tutorials on current topics in applied biopharmaceutical statistics and FDA regulations, and a one-hour distinguished keynote speaker on each of the 3 days of the conference.
 The books, on which these sessions are based, are available for sale at an approximately 40% discount.
 Attendees will receive hard copy program proceedings of the presentations.

 The conference is sponsored by the American Statistical Association Biopharmaceutical Section.
 Walter Young has chaired this conference for 52 consecutive years.
-The program committee include: Alfred Balch, Joseph Borden, Ivan Chan, (Din) Ding-Geng Chen, Kalyan Ghosh, Satish Laroia, Sofia Paul, Manoj Patel, Naitee Ting, Bill Wang, Wenjin Wang, Yibin Wang, Li-an Xu, Walter Young and Pinggao Zhang.
+The program committee include: Alfred Balch, Joseph Borden, Ivan Chan, (Din) Ding-Geng Chen, Kalyan Ghosh, Satish Laroia, Sofia Paul, Naitee Ting, Bill Wang, Wenjin Wang, Yibin Wang, Li-an Xu, Walter Young and Pinggao Zhang.